-In 2025, USDA loan limit in Ligonier, county of Noble, IN is $336,500 while FHA limit is $472,030 for a single-family home.
+In 2025, the USDA loan limit in Ligonier, part of Noble, IN, stands at $336,500, whereas the FHA limit for a single-family home is $472,030.

 Loan Type